 Artists may submit 5 to 10 photographs, either as individual works or part of a series, for consideration.

-Selection Process: Submissions will be reviewed by Nacho Amor, GRID Galleries Executive Director.
+Selection Process: Submissions will be reviewed by GRID Galleries Board of Directors.
 Artworks will be selected based on their artistic merit, creativity, and originality.

 Want to support an artist?
 Visit our DONATIONS page and under the “Additional Information" section during checkout, either mention the artist by name, or simply write "Support an Artist.”
 Your contribution will directly support the artistic expression of marginalized voices.